Get

 Weight: 8–14 pounds

 Usually having a light-colored coat with black or brown seal points on their face and paws, the Siamese has a distinct appearance that’s adored around the world.
 So, it’s no surprise that they would be one of the most popular cats in India too.
 Siamese kittens are always born pure white.
-They start to grow their darker fur around the time they’re 1 month old.
+They start to grow their darker fur when they’re 1 month old.
 This is considered to be a small- to medium-sized cat that averages around 8–14 pounds when fully grown.
 Siamese cats like to “talk” and are very playful.
 Some have a mischievous streak, as depicted in popular movies.

 3. Persian